 To find out what will be the impact of crediting the profit from your business to you alone or to split it between you and your husband, use the Social Security Retirement Estimator.
 Talk to someone at your local Social Security office if you are within five years of you or your spouse retiring.
 They can answer your questions to help you make the best decision.

-You can only file two separate Schedule Cs if you are husband and wife and filing jointly.
-Unmarried couples or same sex couples cannot do this.
+You can only file two separate Schedule Cs if you are married under state law (including same sex couples) and filing jointly.
+Unmarried couples cannot do this.
 You cannot do this if you are a Limited Liability Company (LLC) or a corporation.

 If you do this, parents can still pay you and therefore your husband does not need to obtain his own EIN.
 You don't have to put your husband's name on your child care license or contract.
 There doesn't have to be any change in how you operate your program.